Patrick Byskata

-Patrick Byskata (born 13 August 1990) is a Finnish football player.
+Patrick Michael Byskata (born 13 August 1990) is a Finnish former football player.

 Byskata is the cousin of HJK footballer Sebastian Mannström.

 Career

 On 3 November 2011 IFK Mariehamn signed Byskata from FF Jaro on a two-year contract.

+In 2016 he signed for Bryne FK, where he played alongside Erling Haaland.

 After leaving KPV in January 2019, he returned to the club again six months later.

+On 14 December 2021, Byskata returned to KPV once again, signing a contract for the 2023 and 2024 seasons.